 Your workout will sync to Garmin Connect (their training and analysis platform), where you can view it in much more detail, as well as transmitting over to any 3rd party platforms you’ve got (such as Strava, TrainingPeaks, etc…).

 Now, one of the new features on the Lily 2 is the connectivity to 3rd party sensors.
-This includes all of the most common ones people tend to use, with the exception of a cycling power meter (Note: In the unit I tested, ANT+ Cycling Radar was included, but that apparently wasn’t supposed to be there, thus, I’ve removed it from the list up above, but I don’t have any way of removing it from the video).
+This includes all of the most common ones people tend to use, with the exception of a cycling power meter (Note: In the unit I tested, ANT+ Cycling Radar was included, but that apparently wasn’t supposed to be there, thus I’ve removed it from the list up above, but I don’t have any way of removing it from the video).
 But even I’d agree that the cross-over between people wearing this watch and cycling power meters is probably pretty minimal.

 The above will connect to those sensors, and then record the data to your activities, just like any other high-end Garmin watch.

 If however, you want to broadcast your heart rate to another platform in real-time, such as connecting a Peloton Bike, other ANT+/Bluetooth gym equipment, or any other device/app, you can do so with heart rate broadcasting.
-This will broadcast your heart rate in real-time over ANT+ & Bluetooth (concurrently).
-You can either access it from the per-sport profile menu, or, access it via the controls menu by adding it as a custom control.
+This will broadcast your heart rate in real-time over ANT+ and Bluetooth (concurrently).
+You can either access it from the per-sport profile menu, or access it via the controls menu by adding it as a custom control.
 Once enabled, this then lets you pair it up with other devices/apps/etc.., such as Peloton here:

 Finally, the Lily 2 Active adds in support for custom structured workouts for a variety of sports.
 This means you can download workouts from Garmin Connect to your watch, such as this: